Eternal oblivion

-Belief in oblivion after death is in contrast to the belief in afterlife.
+Eternal oblivion is an expression sometimes used to describe what might occur after death.

 In philosophy

 In the Apology of Socrates (written by Plato), after Socrates is sentenced to death, he addresses the court.
-He ponders the nature of death, and summarizes that there are two major schools of thought on the afterlife.
+He ponders the nature of death and summarizes that there are two major schools of thought on the afterlife.
 The first is that it is a migration of the soul or consciousness from this existence into another, and that the souls of all previously deceased people will also be there.
 This excites Socrates, because he will be able to conduct his dialectic inquiries with all of the great Greek heroes and thinkers of the past.

 The other opinion about death is that it is oblivion, the complete cessation of consciousness, not only unable to feel but a complete lack of awareness, like a person in a deep, dreamless sleep.
 Socrates says that even this oblivion does not frighten him very much, because while he would be unaware, he would correspondingly be free from any pain or suffering.
 Socrates stated that not even the great King of Persia could say that he ever rested so soundly and peacefully as he did in a dreamless sleep.

 Cicero, writing three centuries later in his treatise On Old Age, in the voice of Cato the Elder, similarly discussed the prospects of death, frequently referring to the works of earlier Greek writers.
 Cicero also concluded that death was either a continuation of consciousness or cessation of it, and that if consciousness continues in some form, there is no reason to fear death; while if it is in fact eternal oblivion, he will be free of all worldly miseries, in which case he should also not be deeply troubled by death.
 Similar thoughts about death were expressed by the Roman poet and philosopher Lucretius in his first-century BC didactic poem De rerum natura and by the ancient Greek philosopher Epicurus in his Letter to Menoeceus, in which he writes: